Department of Animal and Plant Sciences,

 We accept medical students who wish to intercalate their studies.
 Find out more on the Medical School's website.

-You’re assessed on coursework, essays, a portfolio, practical exercises and a dissertation.
+You’re assessed on written and creative coursework, reflective pieces, practical exercises and a dissertation.

 - 1 year full-time

 What I like most about my course is the opportunity to be creative without limitations.
 It is the chance to tell people more about science through newspapers, magazines, radio and TV shows, workshops or exhibitions.

 You’ll need a 2:1 or equivalent in biology, chemistry, physics, psychology, mathematics, engineering or other science-related subject.